Explicit error bound of the fast multipole method for scattering problems in 2-D: Introduction

 \section{Introduction}

-The fast multipole method(FMM) propsed by Rokhlin \cite{3} that has been widely applied in sovling particle interaction problems and boundary integral equations.
-For solving a dense linear system with $N$ unknowns by an iterative method, it will require $\mathcal{O}(N^2)$ operations for storing the matrix and computing the matrix-vector product.
-FMM can reduce the computing time and memory requirement to $\mathcal{O}(N)$.
-Some applications of the FMM for solving the Helmholtz equations can be found in \cite{4}-\cite{10}.
+The fast multipole method (FMM) proposed by Rokhlin \cite{1} that has been widely applied in solving particle interaction problems and boundary integral equations.
+For solving a dense linear system with $N$ unknowns by an iterative method, it will require $\mathcal{O}(N^2)$ operations to store the matrix and compute the matrix-vector product.
+FMM can reduce the computing time and memory requirement to $\mathcal{O}(N)$ or $\mathcal{O}(N\ln{N})$.
+In recent years, FMM has been widely used to solve many mathematical physics problems, such as potential problems, elastostatic problems, acoustic and electromagnetic scattering problems.
+Some applications of the FMM for solving the scattering problems can be found in Refs. \cite{2,3,4,5,6,7,8,9}.

-Few studies were devoted so far to a serious estimation of the error of the FMM, especially for the global error.
-Most of the existing works only focused on the estimation of the truncation error of the multipole and local expansions, see [1]-[3], [5], [9]-[11], some of them got the bounds which involve unknown constants.
-In addition, some predictions and control methods for the global errors of FMM were proposed, see [4], [7] and [12], those articles give empirical formulas to determine the truncation numbers of the multipole and local expansions.
+The error of FMM is caused by truncating the expansions and translations in the algorithm, including the multipole and local expansions, M2M, M2L and L2L translations.
+Most of the existing work focused on estimating the truncation errors of the multipole and local expansions.
+In Refs. \cite{2,3,4,5}, the truncation errors of the multipole and local expansions about the FMM for scattering problems in 2-D were studied.
+Some estimates about the expansion errors of the FMM in 3-D were proposed in Refs. \cite{9,10,11}.
+In Refs. \cite{6,9,14}, some empirical formulas were proposed to determine the truncation number of the multipole and local expansions.

-However, in FMM for solving the Helmholtz equations, the errors are produced in each step of the algorithm, not only multipole and local expansions, but also M2M, M2L and L2L translations.
-For such a complex algorithm, one expect to study its global error by theoretical method.
-The most interesting and important two problems are: how to describe the global error, and how to estimate its bound.

-In the FMM for Helmholtz equation, the multipole and local expansions, M2L translations are based on Graf's addition theorem for $H_m^{(1)}$, whereas M2M and L2L translations are based on Graf's addition theorem for $J_m$.
-Graf's addition theorem is\cite{15,16}: